 - 1. For a quiet test taking environment, the faculty encourages the use of earplugs. - 2.
 All students are expected to be prompt for exams.
 If a delay of arrival is anticipated, the student is to utilize the call off procedure.
-Once the exam has commenced, students are not to enter the room, but instead see the course secretary. - 3.
-All articles brought to the testing area (this includes refreshments, book bags, coats, etc.) must be placed in a designated area.
-Only pencils and erasers are permitted.
-No highlighters are permitted during testing. - 4.
+Once the exam has commenced, students are not to enter the room, but instead see the school of nursing secretary. - 3.
+All articles brought to the testing area (this includes refreshments, book bags, coats, etc.) must be placed in a designated area. - 4.
+Only whiteboards, marker, and calculator are permitted during the exam.
+These will be distributed right before the start of the exam.
+If found to be writing information on the whiteboards prior to the exam, disciplinary action and dismissal from the program may occur. - 5.
 During the testing period, no questions of clarification are permitted.
-Only comments concerning typographical errors or grammatical errors will be accepted. - 5.
-All tests will be taken electronically on Hospital provided device. - 6.
+Only comments concerning typographical errors or grammatical errors will be accepted. - 6.
+All tests will be taken electronically on school provided device. - 7.
 Students must leave the testing area and cannot stand or remain near the testing area.
-Talking is a distraction to individuals still testing. - 7.
-Once the student has exited the room they cannot re-enter until the proctor has left the room or indicates that the student can re-enter the classroom. - 8.
-Grades for the exam will be given once the faculty assesses test reliability and validity. - 9.
-Grades will be distributed via Leaning Management System (LMS). - 10.
+Talking is a distraction to individuals still testing. - 8.
+Once the student has exited the room they cannot re-enter until the proctor has left the room or indicates that the student can re-enter the classroom. - 9.
+Grades for the exam will be given once the faculty assesses test reliability and validity. - 10.
+Grades will be distributed via Leaning Management System (LMS). - 11.
 Test reviews are to enhance understanding of theoretical concepts and essential critical thinking skills.
 The climate of test review is mutual respect and courteous behavior.
 No arguing will be tolerated.
-If this occurs, the faculty will exit the room. - 11.
+If this occurs, the faculty will end the review session. - 12.
 Challenging the test answers will not be accepted during the test review process.
-Clarification and rationale will be provided by faculty. - 12.
+Clarification and rationale will be provided by faculty. - 13.
 A student who wishes to present information concerning a test question and answer selection is to provide a resource to the course faculty for consideration and review.
-Students have the right to seek assistance utilizing the appropriate chain of command. - 13.
+Students have the right to seek assistance utilizing the appropriate chain of command. - 14.
 Cell phones, Apple Watches or smart watches, cameras and other audio-visual or communicative devices are not permitted in the testing or test review area.
 Students may not have electronic earpieces in place.
-The test will be collected and you may be dismissed from the program. - 14.
-Additional clarification of tested concepts may be discussed privately with the faculty person. - 15.
-Failure to adhere to the testing policy/academic integrity policy may result in program dismissal or disciplinary action. - 16.
-Students who miss a scheduled examination must take the make-up exam on the day of return to the school.
-The course coordinator is contacted at the beginning of the return to school day.
+The test will be stopped and you may be dismissed from the program. - 15.
+Additional clarification of tested concepts may be discussed privately with the faculty person. - 16.
+Failure to adhere to the testing policy/academic integrity policy may result in program dismissal or disciplinary action.

+17. Students who miss a scheduled examination must take the make-up exam on the day of return to the school..
 A pattern of absence for scheduled course exams will be reported to the Director, School of Nursing.